 Ownership of Property

 What's the best way to hold title to your home or other assets?
-The way you own a property will determine whether any creditor or the IRS can seize it.
-Also, it determines whether you pay a whopping tax or pay nothing.
+The way you own a property will determine whether any creditor can seize it.

 There are many things you can do to effectively provide asset protection before a claim or liability arises, but few things will afterwards.
 That's because what you do after a claim arises can be undone by "fraudulent transfer" law.
 Moreover, the point at which a claim arises is earlier than you might think - it is, for example, usually much earlier than when a demand letter or a process server shows up at the door.